 Ensure you don’t possess any “Authorization hold” or any “Pending Charge.”

 Many of the existing banking institutions tend to reflect an “Authorization hold” or the “Pending Charge” if you do online banking.
 These holds and Charges never affect the amount of balance present in your account.

 The Authorization hold for Zero dollars is used to test your payment method and ensure if it is working or not.
 This check is done from Roku’s end to ensure the account is correct and is capable of processing payments or not.

-If ever you find that the Charge was made due to any unauthorized purchase, then you should review your purchase authorization settings and alter the settings for the ones who you suspect as responsible for that Charge.
 If you have more than one Roku account, then you need to follow the same procedure for all the Roku accounts.
-This way you can understand and get a closer view of your Roku bills, and for more help options you should always head to www Roku Com Support and get assisted in best possible way.
+This way you can understand and get a closer view of your Roku bills, and for more help options you should always head to Roku Support and get assisted in the best possible way.